helios-yamet/Fitness-Station/README.md

 * What functionalities do competitors offer?

    * Product page filter, filters down product by gender, size and category.

    * A variety of exercise plans, for different user age, gender, abilty and goals.

    * Ability to share purchased products to social media.

    * User search bar, user can type key words to find the product they are after.

 * What content do users need?

-  * Suitable products that enhance the gym going experience.
+  * Suitable products that meets the fitness requirements of users.

   * Users need a description of each product.

   * A profile so users can view previous orders; plus create, view, update and delete shipping/billing details form.

-  * About gym information, inform potential new members of gym location, facilities and contact details.
+  * About gym information and contact page, to inform potential new members of gym location, facilities and contact.

 - 3 __Structure Level__